Giovanni Bartolena

-Giovanni Bartolena (24 June 1866 - 16 February 1942) was an Italian painter, mainly of landscapes, but also of landscapes with animals.
+Giovanni Bartolena (24 June 1866 – 16 February 1942) was an Italian painter, mainly of landscapes, but also of landscapes with animals.

 Biography

 He was born near Livorno.
 As a young man, at his family's villa, he indulged in his love of riding horses.
 His grandfather, Cesare Bartolena, portrait and battle painter, had been his early mentor.
 He studied briefly at the Academy of Fine Arts at Florence and attended courses by Giovanni Fattori.
 He was briefly expelled from the academy, but his grandfather gained his readmittance.

 In 1892, he exhibited at the Promotrice di Turin, and in successive years at Florence and Turin.
-In 1898 he moved to Marseille, then Lucca, then Florence, where he remained until the end of World War I. He meets Mario Galli, and travels with him to Versilia with Galli's friend, the painter Plinio Nomellini.
+In 1898 he moved to Marseille, then Lucca, then Florence, where he remained until the end of World War I. He met Mario Galli, and traveled with him to Versilia with Galli's friend, the painter Plinio Nomellini.